 Product Catalogues

-Electronic product catalogs containing comprehensive descriptions, images, weights, dimensions, features, and specifications of a company’s offerings.
-When transmitted via EDI, trading partners can access up-to-date product information to browse, check availability, and place orders efficiently.
+Electronic product catalogs, complete with details, photos, weight, measures, functions, and specifications for all the company’s products.
+If transmitted via EDI, it allows trading partners to have access to current product information.
+In case they want to view, check availability, and place orders.
+This process is timely and efficient.
 EDI-enabled product catalogs facilitate B2B eCommerce by ensuring accurate, consistent product data across the supply chain.

 Credit/Debit Memos